sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <aside class="l-body box-note" markdown="1">
 Key Takeaways:
 - **Probing is a powerful tool for interpreting neural networks**, offering insights into the types of information encoded in their representations.
-- For vision-language models, probing has revealed critical findings on modality interactions, representation priorities, and encoding patterns.
+- For vision language models, probing has revealed critical findings on modality interactions, representation priorities, and encoding patterns.
 </aside>